-At the top of the Smart Dialer is the “Dialer Status" dropdown.
+At the top of the Smart Dialer is the "Status" dropdown.
 This is where you will set your availability, if you are available to take/make calls, or if you are busy or offline.
-At the bottom of the Smart Dialer, you will see a snapshot of both the Inbound and Outbound call queue and the number of agents currently signed into the Smart Dialer.
+Toward the bottom of the Smart Dialer, you will see a snapshot of both the Inbound and Outbound call queue and the number of agents currently signed into the Smart Dialer.

-Below the “Dialer Status”, the Smart Dialer has a bar of five buttons when a call is loaded in not live.
-However, there a sixth button for call transfer will only appear during a live call.
+Below the “Status” dropdown, the Smart Dialer has a bar of five buttons when a call is loaded but not in progress.
+However, during a live call, there is a sixth button for call transfer that will appear.

 These six buttons are as follows from left to right:

-- Text Message – press this button to send a text message.
+- Send a Text Message – press this button to send a text message.
 This is very helpful.
 Many firms have automated text messaging set up before phone automation, but if not, feel free to let the caller know that you are about to call them back.
 When they see a call from the same number that texted them, they are more likely to answer your call!

-- Schedule a Callback – press this button to schedule a call back at a specified date/time in your time zone.
+- Schedule a Callback – press this button to schedule a callback at a specified date/time in your time zone.
 For example, the caller answers and asks for a callback tomorrow at 12 PM during their lunch break.
 You would want to set a manual call back for something that specific.

 - Drop Voicemail – press this button during a live call to drop a voicemail.
 Since we do not believe in robot dialing, you will have to press this button yourself if the caller does not answer.
-Don’t worry, as soon as you select the pre-recorded voicemail to drop, the call ends for you, but the Smart Dialer will playback your voicemail recording as if you said it live.
+As soon as you select the pre-recorded voicemail to drop, the call ends for you, but the Smart Dialer will playback your voicemail recording as if you said it live.

-To put a caller on mute, press the “Not on Mute” button.
-Then, to take them off mute, press the “Remove Mute” button.
+To put yourself on mute, press the “Mute” button.
+Then, to take yourself off mute, press the “Muted” button.

-To place a caller on hold, press the “Not on Hold” button.
-Then, to take them off hold, press the “Remove Hold” button.
+To place a caller on hold, press the “Hold” button.
+Then, to take them off hold, press the “On Hold” button.

 Press the green “Answer” button to answer the call.
-If you do not press it fast enough, then the call will ring to the next available agent, or forward out of the call queue, depending on your firm’s call forwarding settings.
+If you do not press it fast enough, the call will then ring to the next available agent, or forward out of the call queue, depending on your firm’s call forwarding settings.

 If you are not able to answer the call, then press the red “Decline” button, but be aware that declining a call is usually bad for business and is a logged call action that management can see.

-Incoming calls are always assigned based on your user permissions.
+Incoming calls are always presented based on your user permissions.
 For example, if you are only allowed access to personal injury cases, and a call comes in for another practice area and no one answers it, then even though you are available, you will not be able to receive those calls.
 If this happens, please tell your manager!
 These are settings that they can adjust at any time.

 Forget to log out of the queue before a break?
-Inside of the Smart Dialer, if an incoming or outbound call request is not made/answered within the configured amount of time, then the Smart Dialer will automatically put your agent status on “Busy” status to prevent more calls from being missed.
+Inside of the Smart Dialer, if an incoming or outbound call request is not made/answered within the configured amount of time, then the Smart Dialer will automatically put your agent status on “Busy” to prevent more calls from being missed.
 Don’t forget to put yourself back on “Available” after a break.

-Once the agent changes their status back to available, then they will be available to proceed with more call requests.
+Once the agent changes their status back to "Available", then they will be available to proceed with more call requests.

 The Smart Dialer works magic and will always prioritize the most important calls for the agents.
-However, if there are no Smart Dialer calls available, or if an agent wants to manually dial someone, they may always use the click-to-call button to make manual outgoing calls to anyone.
+However, if there are no Smart Dialer calls available, or if an agent wants to manually dial someone, they may always use the click-to-call button to make a manual outgoing call to anyone.
 In the Smart Dialer, you can use the same number for outbound calls for all case types, or segment the caller ID by case type.

 As soon as the first agent that has user permissions for that call type goes on available, they will receive a call instantly to dial.
-Press the green “Accept” button to start dialing as shown below.
+Press the green “Accept” button to start dialing, as shown below.

-⚠️ However, please be aware, that if a call is recycled, it will come right back if there are no other calls available, so if you are not available to take the call, then it is recommended to go on “Busy”
+⚠️ However, please be aware, that if a call is recycled, it will come right back if there are no other calls available, so if you are not available to take the call, then it is recommended to go on “Busy”.

 What If I Can't Find My Dialer?